cstratopoulos/camargue/README.md

 tests, benchmarks, and experiments that I used to develop Camargue (and write my thesis!) by using the recipe `make test`.
-This requires that the Catch unit testing framework be installed.
-Information on this is given in @ref extdeps, and specific information on invoking the unit tests is in @ref unittests.
+This requires that the Catch unit testing framework be installed, which is done by running `cmr_install.sh` with the `-F` full install, or with the flag `-c`.
+Information on this is given in
+@ref extdeps, and specific information on invoking the unit tests is in @ref unittests.

 Usage
 ------